Comprehensive state planning to addresses climate change helps create a culture for financing adaptation infrastructure.

 Maine Gov. Janet Mills announced her administration’s initiatives to address climate change will include “improving Maine’s transportation sector and our energy and efficiency standards.
 We will mobilize state government to lead the way on energy conservation, weatherization and smart transportation measures.”

-In the Legislature, several bills (legislative documents, or “LD’s”) to fortify state planning are under consideration:
+Legislators considered several bills (legislative documents, or “LD’s”) to fortify state planning.

 LD 893 would require the Department of Environmental Protection, working with the Maine Interagency Climate Adaptation Work Group and the University of Maine, to update the Maine Climate Action Plan developed in 2004 by thebdepartment.
 It would require the updated plan to address both mitigation and adaptation.